 A dwelling may include any surgeries, consulting rooms, offices or other accommodation, of a floor area not exceeding in the aggregate 50 square metres, forming part of the dwelling and used by an occupant of the dwelling in a professional or business capacity.
-A dwelling may provide bed and breakfast facilities provided this does not exceed two double bedrooms and non-domestic general citation, commencement and interpretation 2005 is not in use for more than half of the year.
+A dwelling may provide bed and breakfast facilities provided this does not exceed two double bedrooms and is not in use for more than half of the year.